Excellent

 Loz Dorey |

-Long haired breeds such as Border collies, German shepherds and spaniels will need more attention as they are naturally more prone to tangling.
-Our essentials pet grooming set is a perfect starter kit containing everything you need to start a grooming routine at home.
+Long haired breeds such as Border Collies, German Shepherds and Spaniels will need more attention as they are naturally more prone to tangling.
+Our Essentials Pet Grooming Set is a perfect starter kit containing everything you need to start a grooming routine at home.

 • Coat rakes are very efficient at removing undercoats and dead hair – these are available in a range of different sizes to suit the type and density of hair.

-Shorter coated and wiry breeds such as terriers, dachshunds and pointers would benefit from a thorough combing with a slicker brush followed by a combination metal comb to remove the loosened hair.
-A stripping knife can then be used to tidy up and remove any of the dead undercoat, remembering to carefully work out any matts first.
+Shorter coated and wiry breeds such as Terriers, Dachshunds and Pointers would benefit from a thorough combing with a slicker brush followed by a combination metal comb to remove the loosened hair.

 • The softer (finer) the coat – choose a rake with a higher the number of blades